DelaporteRobin/POST/README.md

 # TASKLIST FOR THE POST PROGRAM

 - Add more settings about the mails you send:
-	. did I already sent a mail before
+	- did I already sent a mail before
-	. what is the main topic about that studio (commercials...) --> in the studio settings . what is the language of the mail
+	- what is the main topic about that studio (commercials) in the studio settings
+	- what is the language of the mail
-	. what are the informations I should replace in the mail by the informations of the user?
+	- what are the informations I should replace in the mail by the informations of the user?
-		--> Maybe create a dictionnary of informations about the user that the AI would adapt . what is the model you want to use?
+		--> Maybe create a dictionnary of informations about the user that the AI would adapt
+	- what is the model you want to use?
 - Start to implement the tcss theme
 - Add more details about the studio :
-	. type of studio : commercials, animations, series...
+	- type of studio : commercials, animations, series
-	. the last time you contacted the studio
+	- the last time you contacted the studio

 # how to display informations to user